eNMS-automation/eNMS/docs/inventory/pools.rst

 In summary, all Cisco routers or switches which name starts with ``node`` will match these conditions, and they will be a member of the pool.

-.. note:: All properties which field is left empty are simply ignored.
+.. note:: All properties left with empty fields are simply ignored.

 A pool of links
 ---------------